heroqu/rs-translating/README.md

 This sub-project is designed to facilitate the preparation of key phrase translation files for the main React site which uses [React-intl](https://www.npmjs.com/package/react-intl) package for i18n.

-It uses the power of [Gulp](https://gulpjs.com) to automate all the routine procedures.
+We use the power of [Gulp](https://gulpjs.com) here to automate all the routine procedures.

 ## Directory structure